-Plant a rain garden on your property with help from the Washtenaw County Rain Garden Assistance Program.
-Or, train to design rain gardens yourself by becoming a Master Rain Gardener, and spread the word about the benefits of rain gardens.
+Learn how to design your own rain garden by taking our Master Rain Gardener Certification class.
+Or plant a rain garden on your property with technical advice from the Washtenaw County Rain Garden staff.
+Volunteer in a public rain garden by joining a workday or becoming a steward.
+As a rain gardener, or Master Rain Gardener, you can become your neighborhood's expert and spread the word about the benefits of rain gardens.

 Rain gardens capture stormwater runoff before it pollutes our local rivers - while providing beautiful gardenscapes throughout the growing season.

 Mother earth creates the rain - but we create the runoff.
 When rain hits the roofs, streets and driveways of our neighborhoods, it washes pollution into the river.
 A rain garden captures the rain water runoff and filters it clean.

 One inch of rainfall means 600 gallons of water will be captured by a typical rain garden.
 This is water that won't go to municipal pipes, won't add pollution to the river, and won't contribute to flooding.
 This water will recharge the groundwater.
 But before it does, it keeps the garden looking green and lush.

 Master Rain Gardener Class

 REGISTRATION OPEN NOW!
 Master Rain Gardeners earn their certificate by taking the class and building a rain garden.
 The class trains people to design and install rain gardens - and to serve as their neighborhood expert.
 Master Rain Gardeners help friends and neighbors to learn about, design and plant rain gardens.
 Recognize them by their Master Rain Gardener t-shirts!

 Winter Master Rain Gardener Class

 In-person on Tuesday mornings at 705 N Zeeb, Ann Arbor REGISTER for winter class

 Summer Master Rain Gardener Class